 4. Include architectural features

-If you have a standout design feature like a fireplace (bonus if it’s vintage like the above gem), consider swatching it in your chosen paint color, too.
-Doing so only adds to the cozy, saturated drama and really brings the look to life.
-You can even take things one step further with tonal furniture and decor!
+If you have a standout design feature like built-in shelving, consider swatching it head-to-toe in your chosen paint color, too.
+Doing so only adds to the cozy atmosphere and really brings the look to life — minimal contrast on the walls will create that calming ambiance we’re after.

-When going with such a bold, all-encompassing color story on the walls and ceiling, furniture and decor selection is paramount.
-We love the use of tonal, slightly darker navy curtains in the above space, plus the pops of complementary brown and burgundy in the furniture and area rug.
+When going with such an all-encompassing color story on the walls and ceiling, furniture and decor selection is paramount.
+We love the use of tonal patterned headboards in the above guest room, plus the pops of complementary wicker and blue in the furniture and textile selection.

 Painting the walls, trim, and ceiling the same color is a great choice when refreshing a room with low ceilings.
 While this may seem counterintuitive, the monochrome look will actually emphasize the already cozy, inviting atmosphere present in tight spaces, like a remodeled attic or small guest room.

-To pull off the monochrome look with a dark, saturated paint color (like trending brown), add in a touch of levity with furniture and decor.
-The above living room sings thanks to the high-contrast ivory furniture and white drapes.
+To pull off the monochrome look with an all-over, saturated paint color, add in a touch of levity with furniture and decor.
+The above living room sings thanks to the high-contrast ivory furniture and light jute rug.
 Without these crisp additions, the look can lean too heavy and dark.

 You can hop on the monochrome bandwagon with your favorite white, beige, or tan paint color, too!
 Rather than going with a warm white on the walls, a true white on the trim, and a standard flat white on the ceiling, swathe your entire space in the same neutral hue.
 This subtle switch will make your space feel that much more warm and cozy.